 But for bigger sites (websites with thousands of pages) a sitemap is the KEY.

-Although, you can submit the sitemap in either case.
-To submit the sitemap you just need to head over to “Sitemaps” under “Crawl” section.
+To submit the sitemap, you just need to head over to “Sitemaps” under “Crawl” section.

-You can also test your robots.txt file, to test the robots.txt file you just need to head over to “robots.txt Tester” under “Crawl” section.
+You can also test your robots.txt file.
+To test the robots.txt file, you just need to head over to “robots.txt Tester” under the “Crawl” section.
 There you can load your robots.txt file and check the “allowed/blocked” status for a particular URL.

-You can submit your website URL in “Fetch as Google” then Google will crawl your site and if finds it worthy then Google will index your site.
+You can submit your website URL in “Fetch as Google”.
+Google will crawl your site.
+If they find it worthy, they will index your site.
 You will get some ranking in Google’s search results.

 Other features of Google Search Console

 - You can check the list of internal and external link to the site.